microsoft/api-guidelines/graph/patterns/longRunningOperations.md

-# Pattern Name
+# Long Running Operations

 Microsoft Graph API Design Pattern

-### *The Long Running Operations (LRO) Pattern provides the ability to model operations where processing a client request takes a long time, but the client isn't blocked and can do some other work until operation completion.*
+### *The Long Running Operations (LRO) pattern provides the ability to model operations where processing a client request takes a long time, but the client isn't blocked and can do some other work until operation completion.*

 ## Problem